JainAshish09/cms-app-protech/content/dashboard/homepageSections.md

       Offered as on-premises software or cloud-based with PRO-TECH V8®, or exclusively on the cloud as PRO-TECH TITAN®.
 Help for your most time-consuming tasks is here!

-      The PRO-TECH advantage includes:

-      * Simplified project detailing with advanced features

-      * Default and custom price books for hardware and material
     type: contentMedia
     mediaItems:
       - file: images/project-management-tool.png